SHKim26/-MNIST-Classification/README.md

   - **Total for fc3:** 840 + 10 = 850

 ### Total Parameters Calculation
-Adding all the parameters from each layer, we get:
+Adding all the parameters from each layer:

 - **Total Parameters for LeNet-5:** 156 + 2,416 + 48,120 + 10,164 + 850 = 61,706